upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 </picture>
 </center>

 We don't have an exact set of data that we can operate on, but rather we operate on each emission of a stream.
-This means that if we want to work only on meat that has not gone bad, we cannot do:
+This means that if we want to work only on fresh meat, we cannot do:
 {% highlight java %}
 for(Meat meat: meatList){
     if(isMeatGoneBad(meat)){